Packing medication for your overseas trip

 Tip 1 – Always take your medication, or medical equipment, on-board with you

 Pack it with you: You should always pack your medication in your carry bag with you onto the plane.
 Not in your checked bag.
-Be aware in some cases travellers have been forced to check their ‘carry-on’ cabin bag at the gate so it’s best to pack it into your backpack or handbag with you if you can.
+Be aware in some cases travellers have been forced to check their ‘carry-on’ cabin bag at the gate.
+Therefore it’s best to pack it into your backpack or handbag with you if you can.

 Tip 2 – Bring extra supplies of your medication in case you’re delayed